The Half-Life of History

 Composite Index Construction

 Four metrics were used in the composite index: OpenAlex academic work counts, Wikipedia named individuals, era-specific source proxy, and Google Books ngram discourse frequency.
 Two metrics were excluded: wikipedia_people_count (identical to named individuals for all 33 periods, both drawing from the same PetScan query) and wikipedia_events_count (null for all periods).
 Films set in each period are collected and displayed but treated as supplementary and not included in the composite.
-Each metric was z-scored using century-only statistics, and the arithmetic mean of available z-scores per period formed the composite index.
+Each metric was z-scored using the mean and standard deviation (ddof = 1) of the 32 fitted periods, with the incomplete 21st century excluded from both the standardization and the fit.
+The arithmetic mean of available z-scores per period formed the composite index.

 Bias Residual

 The bias chart compares z-scored source availability against z-scored academic attention (OpenAlex works).
 The residual (attention minus source) indicates whether an era receives more or less scholarly focus than its surviving source base would predict.
+The chart and the prose cover the 32 fitted periods only: under the canonical standardization the partial 21st century produces a large negative artifact (z-source +13), so it is excluded as not-yet-history.
 The source proxy changes measurement regime across eras: cuneiform tablets and inscriptions for antiquity, manuscript production estimates (Buringh & Van Zanden 2009) for the medieval period, print title counts (USTC, Britannica) for the early modern era, and publication volume estimates for the modern period.

 Correlation Analysis